VISION & HEARING

 Most people think of immunizations as, “those shots you get when you are a kid”, but immunizations are much more than that.
 Vaccinations help to protect people from becoming sick with diseases which used to be very common.
 Measles, mumps, rubella were all common illnesses at one time, now it is very rare to see a case.
 This is because these three illnesses can all be prevented by a single vaccination.
 Even diseases such as chicken pox, which many adults had to go through, can be prevented through immunizations.

 Immunizations not only protect the person who is vaccinated, but they can help protect society from disease.
 When vaccination levels in a community are high, the few who cannot be vaccinated for various reasons are protected through “group immunity”.
 Group Immunity occurs from the lack of exposure to disease.
 If no one in the community is getting sick, then the unvaccinated ones will not be exposed.

 A majority of vaccinations are recommended for children from birth to 6 years.
 But vaccinations are not just for children.
 Older adults can reduce their risk of several life-threatening diseases through immunizations.
 It is recommended that older adults should be vaccinated for Pneumonia and Influenza.
-Also, JoAnne Eakins, Personal Health Director for the Ionia County Health Department said that everyone needs to remember that no matter what age you are, you need to have a tetanus shot every 10 years.
+Everyone needs to remember that no matter what age you are, you need to have a tetanus shot every 10 years.

 Vaccines are safe and effective.
 You can live stronger, longer by making sure you and your children’s immunizations are up to date.